Chapter 5 : The One with the Shampooing of a Snake

 I’m burying my ex-best friend.

--Because I helped to kill him.
+-Because I had helped to kill him.

-I deserve Azkaban.
+I deserved Azkaban.

 And the tea parties.